wely/DevCamp/HOL/dotnet/azuread-office365/README.md

         }
     ```

 1. Add the Authorize attribute to the IncidentConroller classes.
-This will block any access to these
+This will block any access to these routes until they authenticate.
 The application now behaves differently for anonymous vs. authenticated users, allowing you the developer flexibility in exposing pieces of your application to anonymous audiences while ensuring sensitive content stays protected.

 ### Exercise 2: Create a user profile page
 Next, we are going to create a page to display information about the logged in user.
 While AzureAD returns a name and email address, we can query the Microsoft Graph for extended details about a given user.
 We will add a view, a route, and then query the Graph for user information.